U.S. tax bill may drag on earnings, cause buyback rush; gives some sectors a boost | Business

 U.S. tax bill may drag on earnings, cause buyback rush; gives some sectors a boost

+The climate, healthcare and tax bill passed by the U.S. Senate over the weekend could shave corporate earnings slightly and make companies pull forward their share repurchase plans, while giving a boost to some sectors like electric vehicle makers, biofuel and solar energy.
+The $430 billion Inflation Reduction Act bill would impose a new excise tax on stock buybacks and a minimum 15% tax on corporations.

-The climate, healthcare and tax bill passed by the U.S. Senate over the weekend could shave corporate earnings slightly and trigger a rush of share repurchases, while giving a boost to some sectors like electric vehicle makers, biofuel and solar energy.
+The climate, healthcare and tax bill passed by the U.S. Senate over the weekend could shave corporate earnings slightly and make companies pull forward their share repurchase plans, while giving a boost to some sectors like electric vehicle makers, biofuel and solar energy.

+Meanwhile, higher corporate taxes also run the risk of squeezing corporate profit margins, John Petrides, portfolio manager at Tocqueville Asset Management, said.
+"Higher taxes will reduce incentive to hire and could lead to more CapEx (Capital Expenditure) being spent on automation," Petrides said.

-Some sectors, meanwhile, got a boost on Monday, with shares of U.S. automakers including Tesla Inc, Rivian Automotive Inc, Ford Motor Co, General Motors Co and Lordstown Motors Corp rising between 1% and 2% in early trade.
+Some sectors, meanwhile, got a boost on Monday, with shares of U.S. automakers including Tesla Inc, Rivian Automotive Inc, Ford Motor Co, General Motors Co and Lordstown Motors Corp rising between 3% and 6% in afternoon trade.
 The bill creates a $4,000 tax credit for used electric vehicles and provides billions in funding for EV production.

 "Some of the subsidies and incentives for EVs will be helpful and will help Ford and GM and Teslas of the world to get more orders," said Hayes.
 He added that the biggest beneficiary will be Tesla.
 Biotech and pharma stocks should rebound after some uncertainty because the bill is "less onerous than initially anticipated as it relates to negotiating drug prices," Hayes said.